 Gluten-free Vegan Zucchini Bread

 This gluten-free vegan zucchini bread is soft, moist, and easy to make in just one bowl!
-It rises really well and is great for serving as a savoury snack, side dish, or even breakfast.
+It rises really well and is great for serving as a savoury snack, side dish, or a breakfast with a spread of your choice.
 Oil-free and packed full of veggies!

 Whoever first came up with the idea of using zucchini in baking is definitely a genius.
-If you’re new to this, the idea of putting a vegetable in bread possibly seems strange.
+If you’re new to this, the idea of putting a vegetable in bread possibly seems strange, as it typically goes in recipes like zucchini fritters.
 But a distinctive quality of zucchini is its neutral flavour.
 When you add it to recipes such as breads and porridge bowls, it typically doesn’t interfere with the flavour at all.
 It is, however, perfect, for adding texture and volume.

 So while I’m on my baking with zucchini journey, I’m here to share my new favourite zucchini bread that I can’t get enough of.
 If you’re looking for a new wholesome savoury treat to try, I 100% think you should give this one a go!

 There are a lot of different zucchini bread variations out there: sweet, savoury, subtly sweetened, chocolate, and everything in between.
 I wanted to create a loaf that is wholesome and packed full of fresh ingredients, and here it is.
 Knowing how much goodness goes into it, it makes me feel like I’m eating salad, but in delicious bread form.

 This vegan zucchini bread is crunchy on the outside, but soft and fluffy on the inside.
 The flavour is savoury and wholesome, with plenty of earthy undertones thanks to the addition of onion and coriander.
 The zucchini does not at all interfere with the flavour.
 But it does add plenty of moisture and freshness.